cnorick/curse-of-strahd-notes/Session Notes/Session 7.md

 Spooked at this point, the party considers turning tail and continuing their journey.
 And before anyone can act, [[Anakir]] is suddenly struck again with an inescapable craving for pies, and having smelled the scent of one on the air, he bursts inside [[Old Bonegrinder (O)|The Windmill]], opens the oven, and shoves his face into a molten pie.

-The party barge in after him, [[Pelanil]] acting as if they're searching for a lost child
+The party barge in after him, [[Pelanil]] acting as if they're searching for a lost child.
+Just as the party enters, they hear a shout from above, "Mother, is that you?" and the sound of footsteps descending the stairs...